scsarver/ssl_research/GITHUB_PUBLIC_KEY_FINGERPRINT.md

           4096 MD5:af:b7:c1:d4:ef:8a:b5:88:08:cd:08:5e:f7:89:ab:c2 youremail@yourdomain.com (RSA)

-Now by comparing side by side the MD5 hashes we will see they are the same if the
+Now by comparing side by side the MD5 hashes we will see they are the same.
+If the
 fingerprints are different you will get an authentication error when trying to connect to github.
 Common solutions to this are as follows:
 - Make sure you are copying the public side of your private/public key pair typically having a .pub file extension.